RegentWan/python/README.md

 # python
-Some typic applications by python
+Some typic applications by python.
+Touch the branch to observe.